betselotz/MTB-Illumina-WGS-Analysis/README.md

 ---

+### 📏 Calculating Consensus Genome Lengths

+We can check the length of each consensus FASTA sequence to ensure completeness and consistency.
+This helps verify that consensus sequences cover the full *M. tuberculosis* genome (~4.4 Mbp) and can reveal missing regions.

 ### Using `grep` and `wc`
-We can remove the FASTA headers and count the remaining nucleotides to get the total genome length:
+We remove the FASTA headers (`>` lines) and count the remaining nucleotides to get the total genome length:

 ```bash
 for f in consensus_sequences/*.fasta; do